CRAFT for Friends & Family

 Research on CRAFT shows that about 70% of families who receive CRAFT are able to get their loved ones into treatment within a year (Miller, Meyers, & Tonigan, 1999).
 CRAFT also helps family members improve their own lives, whether their loved one ends up seeking treatment or not.

-CRAFT teaches family members how to:
+CRAFT teaches friends and family members who are of adult age how to:

-- Identify their loved one’s triggers for and results of their use.
+- Identify their loved ones triggers for and results of their use.

-- Break the patterns that lead to or increase a loved one’s drinking or using.
+- Break the patterns that lead to or increase a loved ones drinking or using.

 - Develop and improve communication skills to more effectively express their needs and requests.